Lateral Ankle Ligament Repair/Reconstruction

 The Brostrom procedure is performed to address ankle instability and not pain.
-Patients will typically have a history of recurrent ankle sprains.
+It is essentially a reconstruction or repair of the lateral ankle ligaments.
+Patients requiring a Brostrom procedure will typically have a history of recurrent ankle sprains.
 Their physical exam will demonstrate increased looseness of the outside (lateral) ankle ligaments.
 This is often confirmed on x-rays with a stress view.

-Patients undergoing this type of surgery typically need a 6-week period where the ligaments are allowed to heal.
+Patients undergoing a lateral ankle ligament reconstruction using a Brostrom procedure typically need a 6-week period where the ligaments are allowed to heal.
 During this time, patients are either non weight-bearing or putting only limited weight through the operated extremity.
-Patients are sometimes are allowed to place the ankle through a gentle range of motion in order to limit the stiffness.
-At approximately 6 weeks physical therapy is usually started.
-This program focuses on:
+Patients are sometimes allowed to place the ankle through a gentle range of motion in order to limit the stiffness.
+Once the surgeon has determined that the repair is strong enough physical therapy is usually started.
+This therapy program focuses on:

 - Regaining strength about the ankle